carnold18/rails-as-an-api-lecture/README.md

 8. `rails db:migrate`
 9. `rails db:seed`
 10. Create `index` and `show` actions in your trainers controller.
+    - Note that within your controller actions, you need to _render_ your _json_
+    - `render json: declared_instance_variable`
 11. Create `index`, `show`, `new`, `create`, & `destroy` actions in your pokemons controller.
+    - Include error handling in the create to account for reaching the trainer's limit of 6 pokemon.

+##Frontend

+1. Confirm that the fetches to your two URLs returns the data in the correct format.
+2. We are going to copy pre-written code into our `frontend` folder to expedite lecture flow.